caleb531/jira-for-alfred/README.md

 ## Disclaimer

-This project is not affiliated with Atlassian, and the Jira icons used in this project is property of Atlassian.
+This project is not affiliated with Atlassian, and the Jira icons used in this project are property of Atlassian.